kailamanisha/SQL-Projects/README.md

  8. Which time of the day do customers give most ratings per branch?

- 9.Which day fo the week has the best avg ratings?
+ 9. Which day fo the week has the best avg ratings?

  10. Which day of the week has the best average ratings per branch?